nayakdarshan/weekday_assignment/README.md

-# Getting Started with Create React App
+# Getting Started with Job Listing App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Clone this repo and run

+### `npm i `

+to install the necessary dependencies for running the app, incase if you are facing issues regarding installing dependecies, run:

+### `npm i -force`

 ## Available Scripts